-- 01 Our Governance Philosophy
+- 01) Our Governance Philosophy

-- 02 Our Board of Directors
+- (02) Our Board of Directors

-- Governance Safeguarding of Our ESG Strategy
+- Our ESG Strategy

 - Harnessing Board Leadership for Sustainability

-- 05 A Dedicated Sustainability Committee
+- 05) A Dedicated Sustainability Committee

 Our Governance Philosophy

 Effective governance is traditionally built on a foundation of well-defined policies, procedures, robust lines of defense, and measurable key performance indicators.
 However, at Juhayna, we believe that truly exemplary governance goes beyond structure, it thrives through the strength of its leaders as communicators and enablers.